 Sistering Joists with Plywood

-Scabbing ½” CDX construction plywood to both sides of the damaged floor joist can actually produce a stronger joist than using solid dimensional lumber.
+Scabbing ½” CDX construction plywood to both sides of the damaged floor joist can produce a stronger joist than solid dimensional lumber.
 This should be attached with construction adhesive and either screw or bolts, just as if it were dimensional lumber.
 If bolts are going to be used, then a few screws to hold the plywood in place, while the bolt holes are drilled and the bolts are installed, can help considerably.

 What About Sistering Studs?